-- All Wild River Timber products require an oil finish, in order to preserve and protect the material, therefore it is imperative that all products must be finished with an oil coating. - Supply list: Vacuum, Recommended floor cleaner, Foam mop, Water, Bucket, Moisture meter, Oil finish, Oil dispenser/Spray bottle, White nylon fleece pad, Rags/Cloths, Buffing machine. - Ensure that Wild River Timber products have been installed to Wild River Timber Installation Specifications. - Ensure that Wild River Timber products have been installed to Wild River Timber Installation Specifications. - Mop the floor with the recommended wood floor cleaner (Whittle waxes floor care) and a foam mop.
+- All Wild River Timber products require an oil finish, in order to preserve and protect the material, therefore it is imperative that all products must be finished with an oil coating. - Supply list: Vacuum, Recommended floor cleaner, Foam mop, Water, Bucket, Moisture meter, Oil finish, Oil dispenser/Spray bottle, White nylon fleece pad, Rags/Cloths, Buffing machine. - Ensure that Wild River Timber products have been installed to Wild River Timber Installation Specifications. - Mop the floor with the recommended wood floor cleaner (Whittle waxes floor care) and a foam mop.
 Allow the floor to dry completely (typically one to three hours).
-Use a highquality foam mop and have a bucket of clean water available to clean the mop as you go. - It's best to check the floor with a moisture meter to confirm the floor is dry before proceeding. - Oil is then applied liberally with an oil dispenser or spray bottle. - Next the floor is buffed, using a buffing machine with a nylon fleece pad.
-Those pads are coarse enough to knock down the grain while also driving in the finish. - On a distressed floor, it may be necessary to use a brush pad on the buffing machine, or simply by hand. - All perimeters should be cut in by hand, using a rag or nylon fleece pad - The white pad is used to polish the floor until the finish has an even sheen.
+Use a high-quality foam mop and have a bucket of clean water available to clean the mop as you go. - It's best to check the floor with a moisture meter to confirm the floor is dry before proceeding.

+- Oil is then applied liberally with an oil dispenser or spray bottle. - Next the floor is buffed, using a buffing machine with a nylon fleece pad.
+Those pads are coarse enough to knock down the grain while also driving in the finish. - On a distressed floor, it may be necessary to use a brush pad on the buffing machine, or simply by hand. - All perimeters should be cut in by hand, using a rag or nylon fleece pad. - The white pad is used to polish the floor until the finish has an even sheen.
 Now the oil needs to harden, which typically takes about six hours. - For a slightly lower sheen, the floor may be buffed once more using a white pad with a polishing cloth underneath. - The floor is ready for traffic in six to seven hours.